 Work as a personal chef

 This is a very common training ground for many eventual caterers.

 By working as a personal chef, you not only hone your skills in the kitchen, but you can also develop a client base and begin networking, which will be very beneficial when you transition to catering.

-What do you offer that will attract clients in the marketplace?
 When you’re first starting out, you will likely be a very small operation and that makes it especially important to establish your niche in the marketplace.
-Large corporate events like Jean-Marc’s Urban Source Creative Catering has the ability to scale up or down depending on the order.
+Large corporate events like Jean-Marc’s Urban Source Creative Catering can scale up or down depending on the order.
 They can be a large one size fits all operation that can be, in many ways, everything to everyone.

 “A couple of weeks ago I was planning a corporate lunch for executives for one day and the next day, it was a birthday party for a five-year-old girl,” he says.
 “We’re flexible enough to adapt the menu to the needs and preferences of the client.”

 With that in mind, it’s very unlikely you will have the same capability.
 Most businesses benefit from identifying their target market—and it probably won’t be everyone who needs to eat, from five-year-olds to corporate executives.

 So here are some things you can do to narrow the focus of what your catering business is all about.